 Gripsure decking is helping to bring more visitors to an expanding network of scenic waterside trails in rural Ireland.
-The non slip timber decking is used on a new 60-metre-long boardwalk at Acres Lake near Drumshanbo, County Leitrim.
+Our non-slip timber decking is used on a new 60-metre-long boardwalk at Acres Lake near Drumshanbo, County Leitrim.

 The boardwalk forms part of the Shannon Blueway, a network of multi-activity recreational trails providing routes into the heart of rural Ireland by canoe, bike or on foot.
 The boardwalk was officially opened by The Minister for the Department of Rural and Community Development, Minister Ring TD.

-Gripsure’s anti slip decking is also used on Acre Lake’s new fishing and viewing platform, which is accessible to disabled visitors.
-As the safest decking board available, it will ensure the waterside attraction stays safe underfoot– even in wet weather.
+Gripsure’s anti-slip decking is also used on Acre Lake’s new fishing and viewing platform, which is accessible to disabled visitors.
+Using one of the safest decking profiles available, it will ensure the waterside attraction stays safe underfoot– even in wet weather.

 Created by Waterways Ireland, the development is aimed at attracting more people to enjoy the waterways.
-As well as traditional boaters, the family-friendly trails are now bringing walkers, canoeists, paddle boarders and cyclists to enjoy the trails.
+In addition to traditional boaters, the family-friendly trails are now bringing walkers, canoeists, paddle boarders and cyclists to enjoy the trails.